hemachandhran/Open-Source-ASIC-Design-RTL-to-GDSII/Week 3/README.md

 ## Phase 4: Verification Flow Understanding

-Studied the verification methodology used across all standalone and Caravel test environments.
+Studied the verification methodology used across all standalone and Caravel test environments (check out the "verification_flow" directory for detailed report).

 ### General Verification Flow